-- 1. Complete an Insurance Pro Forma prior to the commencement of any Event or Project - 2.
-A Disclaimer is required to participate in any sport, game, match, race, practice, training course, trial contest or competition organised by the club. - 3.
-Vendors, Stall Holders who operate at club organised Markets/Swap Meets or the like must have their own insurance.
+- 1. Complete an Insurance Pro Forma & Risk Management Forms prior to the commencement of any Event or Project and submit to the DIO for approval - 2.
+A Disclaimer-Release and Indemnity is required to participate in any sport, game, match, race, practice, training course, trial contest or competition organised by the club. - 3.
+Vendors, Stallholders who operate at club organised Markets/Swap Meets or the like must have their own insurance.
 "No insurance no come" rule to be strictly applied. - 4.
 If using Rotary Travel Insurance, a "Fit to Travel" letter must be obtained from a GP prior to departure - 5.
 Offering cover under Rotary Insurance to other entities or bodies is strictly prohibited. - 6.
-All Youth Program Volunteers (as defined) must complete the Rotary Youth Volunteer Information and Declaration Form (refer page 40) - 7.
-Complete and return annual Club Insurance & Compliance Declaration Form by 31 March (refer page 15)
+All Youth Program Volunteers (as defined) must complete the Rotary Youth Volunteer Information and Declaration Form (refer page 33) - 7.
+Complete and return annual Club Insurance & Compliance Declaration Form asap but no later than the date specified (your DIO will provide the questionnaire to you for completion)

-For further information on Rotary Risk Management & insurance matters please contact your District Insurance Officer (DIO)
+For further information on Rotary Risk Management & Insurance matters please contact your District Insurance Officer (DIO)